A delicious, energizing, yet calming new breakfast choice.

 - shredded coconut

-- seeds (pumpkin, hemp, sunflower, or a mix)
+- seeds (pumpkin, sunflower, or hemp)

 - Place all smoothie ingredients in a blender and blend on high until smooth.